MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/m365_glossary.md

 ms.service: o365-administration
 localization_priority: Normal
 ms.collection:
-- M365-subscription-management
 - Adm_O365
-ms.custom:
-search.appverid: MET150
+ROBOTS: NOINDEX, NOFOLLOW
-description: "Learn how to view the Japanese Katakana glossary for the Microsoft 365 admin center."
+description: "Learn how to view the Japanese katakana glossary for the Microsoft 365 admin center." ms.date: 09/12/2022
 ---

-# Microsoft 365 admin center Katakana glossary
+# Microsoft 365 admin center katakana glossary

 This is a Japanese language-specific article, and isn't available in your language.
-To view the Japanese article, see [Microsoft 365 admin center Katakana glossary](https://go.microsoft.com/fwlink/p/?linkid=2208404).
+To view the Japanese article, see [Microsoft 365 admin center katakana glossary](https://go.microsoft.com/fwlink/p/?linkid=2208404).